michaelpaulkorthals/py_irc/README.md

 This prototype I have successfully in operation in my home theatre since November 2020.

-As an expierienced DIY home automation expert, you are capable to build this device easily, e.g. to have fun on a rainy weekend.
+As an expierienced DIY home automation expert, you shoud be capable to build this device easily, e.g. to have fun on a rainy weekend.

 Please note:
 The photo above shows an in-build switching power supply, which converts the power from 230V AC to 5V DC.
 This needs the skills of a licenced Ham Radio operator, electrician, electrical or electronic engineer.
 If you don't have these competences, you must replace this by an commercially available plug-in power supply for Raspberry Pi with a low voltage power cord to the device.